-Unlike the task-oriented, impersonal environment of 20th century dementia care facilities, a person-centered care approach fosters close relationships between residents and staff, offers activities and amenities to promote individuality, and gives family members the option to participate in their loved one’s care.
-In person-centered care communities, seniors are respected and valued as individuals, regardless of age and cognitive decline.
+Unlike the task-oriented, impersonal environment of 20th-century dementia care facilities, person-centered care communities foster close relationships between residents and staff, promote individuality and emotional well-being, and give family members the option to participate in their loved one’s care.
+In these communities, seniors are respected and valued as individuals, regardless of age and cognitive decline.

-Collecting stories and memories is a foundational part of person-centered care for dementia.
-When taking a person-centered approach, communities ask about an aging loved one’s childhood, hometown, hobbies, family dynamics, and traditions.
-They learn likes and dislikes, from favorite foods to pet peeves.
+Collecting stories and memories is foundational to person-centered care for dementia.
+When taking a person-centered approach, memory care communities learn about an aging loved one’s childhood, hometown, hobbies, family dynamics, and traditions.
+They learn likes and dislikes, from favorite movies to pet peeves.
 A real relationship is built between a caregiver and a senior.

-Seniors with Alzheimer’s or another form of dementia may feel isolated living at home or with family.
+Seniors with Alzheimer’s or another form of memory loss may feel isolated living at home or with family.
 Friendship with peers in a memory care community can combat that loneliness through shared experience.

 “It’s important to be engaged with other people who know what they’re going through, and who understand their challenges at the time,” says Mainetti.
 Person-centered dementia care communities are often divided into “houses” or “neighborhoods,” based on residents’ ability level and interests.